drissbri/ternary-search/Analysis.md

 ## Complexity Validation

 The empirical data plotted in Figure 4 and the visual analysis in Figure 3 underscores that our TST implementation faithfully adheres to its theoretical complexity bounds across diverse workload conditions:
-- **Search**: O(log n + k) - actual performance tracks logarithmic bound
+- **Search (O(log n + k))**: Measured query latencies closely follow a logarithmic curve as dataset size increases.
+The additive factor k (string length) remains minimal for typical word lengths, yielding stable sub-millisecond response times even at large scales.
-- **Memory**: Better than linear due to prefix sharing
+- **Memory**: Better than linear due to prefix sharing.
-- **Scalability**: Maintains efficiency at practical scales ensuring predictable runtime and memory behavior in production environments, making the TST suitable for applications demanding low-latency string operations and efficient memory utilization
+- **Scalability**: Maintains efficiency at practical scales ensuring predictable runtime and memory behavior in production environments, making the TST suitable for applications demanding low-latency string operations and efficient memory utilization.

 ## Expected Time and Space Complexity